Mashed white beans lend a creamy texture to this mayo-free tuna salad, while Dijon, green onions, and lemon add some kick.

 2 green onions, diced

-- Before you begin wash your hands, surfaces, utensils and vegetables.
+- Before you begin, wash your hands, surfaces, utensils, tops of cans, and produce.

-- Cut cucumbers lengthwise and scoop out the seeds with a small spoon.
+- Cut cucumbers lengthwise and scoop out seeds with a spoon.

-- Add diced green onions, tuna, oil, mustard, salt, pepper, lemon zest, and 2 tablespoons of the lemon juice to beans.
-Mix with fork.
+- Add green onion, tuna, oil, mustard, salt, black pepper, and lemon zest to the beans.
+Mix to combine.

-- For a snack or party food, cut cucumbers into thick slices and place a dollop of tuna mixture on top of each slice.
+- To enjoy this dish as a finger food snack, cut cucumbers into thick slices and place a dollop of tuna mixture on top of each slice.

 - Add chopped bell pepper or celery for extra color and crunch.